Bridge Engineering – Types of Bridges

 Bridge Engineering –Types of Bridges

-Over the last several thousand years, bridges have served one of the most important roles in the development of our earliest civilizations, spreading of knowledge, local and worldwide trade, and the rise of transportation.
+Over the last several thousand years, bridges have played one of the most important roles in the development of early civilizations—supporting the spread of knowledge, local and global trade, and the rise of transportation networks.

 Bridges by Structure